 Breech

-Can be a serious complication of childbirth and pregnancy
+Can be a serious complication of Childbirth and Pregnancy

 A typical finding for a “normal birth” is when the baby is in a head first presentation.

 Overall occurs generally between 5-10% of births when at term.
+There are different types of breech births as discussed below.
+There can be several complications associated with breech birth.

 - Premature birth (25%)